iburzynski/jambhala/README.md

 serve-docs
 ```

-**Note:** This will require significant additional build time and storage space the first time the docs are served.

 The script will look up the specific `plutus-apps` revision hash from the `cabal.project` file, clone the `plutus-apps` repository (if it doesn't already exist) and checkout this revision, then launch a new `nix develop` shell and serve the docs at `http://0.0.0.0:8002/`.

 To view the correct Haddock documentation for the revision you are using, open http://0.0.0.0:8002/haddock in your browser.

+>**Note:** This will require significant additional build time and storage space the first time the docs are served.
+Alternatively you can view Haddock docs for the most recent version of `plutus-apps` at [https://input-output-hk.github.io/plutus-apps/main/](https://input-output-hk.github.io/plutus-apps/main/).

 ***
 # **Updating Jambhala**